 The school's own fleet of vehicles is available to staff and students across all three campuses, including twin cabs, four-wheel drives, station wagons and a light rigid truck for towing our larger boats at Warrnambool.

-Deakin's research vessel, Yolla, is equipped with highly specialised, multibeam sonar and GPS equipment valued at $650,000.
-This enables students to better understand our marine coastal biodiversity through the use of the most advanced oceanographic mapping technologies.
+Deakin's research vessel, Yolla, is equipped with highly specialised, multibeam sonar and GPS.
+This enables researchers and students to better understand our marine coastal biodiversity through the use of the most advanced oceanographic mapping technologies.
 Yolla has the latest generation seafloor mapping systems, which are used to develop detailed pictures of the ocean floor.